smy2748/governing-docs/constitution.md

 Mission Statement
 -----------------
 The Society of Software Engineers (SSE) is a student organization dedicated to fostering academic and professional success.
-Its focus is on four fundamental
+Its focus is on five fundamental
-pillars: mentoring, networking, projects, and events.
+pillars: mentoring, networking, projects, salt, and events.
 Through these aspects, the Society strives to build relationships with all students, the department, other organizations, and the institute.